 The Authority holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
-In the past 12 months, the Authority's investment balance has ranged between £46 and £64 million, and similar levels are expected to be maintained in the forthcoming year.
+In the past 12 months, the Authority's investment balance has ranged between £38 and £64 million.
+This amount is expected to decrease in the forthcoming year due to spending on the capital programmes.